 |Bicycling in the Great Smoky Mountains|

 Bicycles are allowed on most roads within Great Smoky Mountains National Park.
 However, due to heavy traffic, steep terrain, and narrow roads with limited pull-offs, many roads in the park really aren't conducive for safe and enjoyable cycling.
 For all practical purposes, only experienced riders, using extreme caution, should attempt to ride many of the main roads in the Smokies.

-In addition, there are no mountain biking trails in the Smokies.
-However, bicycles are allowed on the Gatlinburg Trail, the Oconaluftee River Trail, and the lower Deep Creek Trail.
+Additionally, there are no mountain biking trails in the Smokies.
+However, bicycles are allowed on the Gatlinburg Trail, the Oconaluftee River Trail and the lower Deep Creek Trail.
 These trails have been set aside for people wishing to simply take a stroll through the park on a bike.
 Bicycles are prohibited on all other park trails.

-Below is a list of suggested road and mountain bike routes in the Great Smoky Mountains and in the immediate areas surrounding the park.
+Below is a list of suggested road and mountain bike routes in the Great Smoky Mountains, as well as in the immediate areas surrounding the park.

 |Road Bike Routes|

 Please obey all traffic regulations while biking in the Smoky Mountains.
 Safety is always a major concern where bicycles and automobiles share the road, especially when cycling in mountainous areas.
 State laws for both Tennessee and North Carolina require that children age 16 and under wear a helmet.
 It's strongly recommend that all riders wear helmets, use rear view mirrors, and ride properly fitted and well-maintained bicycles.